 Old or Back-Up Prosthesis

 While this is more of an affordable option, it's like using a very high mileage car for a 24-hour road trip—it's risky and not advisable.
-It's very rare for people to have back-up prosthetic limbs that are fully functional and that properly fit, as there is a reason why their no longer in use.
+It's very rare for people to have back-up prosthetic limbs that are fully functional and that properly fit, as there is a reason why they're no longer in use.

 A quick fix for below-knee amputees would be a waterproof cover such as Dry Pro.
 It's a practical and easy alternative that won't require you to use a separate prosthesis.
 The downside is that this option is not available for above knee prosthetics.
 If the seal is compromised, your prosthesis may still be in danger of getting damaged.